This is a list of things to pull together, or to have on hand, before a disaster strikes. Think of it as camping in you home, or on your porch.

 Non-Prescription medications: Antibacterial ointment.
 Aspirin and non-aspirin pain reliever. anti-diarrhea medicine. antacids. eyeglasses, contact lenses, lenses solution. hearing aids and extra batteries.
 Allergy medicines.
 Vitamins.
 Stool softener.

 Prescription medicines: aim for a 2 week supply.

 Sanitation and Hygiene: Toilet Paper!
 Baby wipes (Adults can use these, too.)
 Hand sanitizer.
 Heavy duty plastic garbage bags & ties.
 Medium size bucket with tight lid.
 Disinfectant and household chlorine bleach (regular scented.)
 “Feminine Supplies.”
 By the way, panty liners make good bandages, in a pinch. diapers, adult diapers. razor and shaving cream.
 Mirror.
 Shampoo, comb, brush.
 Deodorant.

-Clothes and Bedding: Complete change of (seasonally appropriate) clothes for each person. extra socks. shoes, boots.
+Clothes and Bedding: Complete change of (seasonally appropriate) clothes for each person.
+Anticipate brutal humidity after a hurricane.
+Pack extra socks. shoes, boots.
 Rain gear (ponchos) coat, hats, gloves, extra underwear.
 Sunglasses.
 Blankets, sleeping bags & pillows.
 Folding cots.
 Lawn chairs.

 A Grill.
 Charcoal.
 Lighter fluid.
-Aluminum foil and pans. hot mits. tongs. dish soap and scrubber.
+Aluminium foil and pans. hot mits. tongs. dish soap and scrubber.